Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 Because this standard uses a consequential approach, marginal emissions rates should be used for electricity consumption.
 The marginal emissions rate reflects the change in emissions assoicated with a change in demand.

-Carbon aware software will optimize the timing and location of operation to minimize emissions associated with operation.
-This could consist of moving computation to regions with cleaner grid emissions or delaying jobs to cleaner periods (or a combination of both).
-Energy efficient software will also run on hardware that requires less energy to operate or the software can be re-architected to require less energy to execute.
-All combined, these effects should be reflected in the total operational emissions.

 #### Energy Measurement (`E`)
 This is a reflection of the energy consumption consumed by a given piece of software for a given task.
 This could be applied for several taxonomies: